CQL version 6.0 Issues

 - [CQLI9.186-6] The error message signalled when a numeric variable is used only for whether it matches, not for its value, is misleading.

 - **[CQLI9.186-7]** The elo filter does not work correctly and should not be used.

 Release Notes for CQL version 6.0This table below is a partial list of changes from CQL version 5.2 to CQL version 6.0.
 It is not complete due to the large number of changes that were made.

-We thank Robert Gamble for his assistance in finding and fixing numerous bugs in the beta test phase of version 6.0.
+We thank Robert Gamble for his assistance in finding and fixing numerous bugs in version 6.0.

 Note that there were also some important changes from CQL version 5.1 to CQL version 5.2.
 If you are still using CQL version 5.1, read the release notes for CQL 5.2 before reading these release notes.
 CQL 6 also runs much faster than previous versions, particularly on complex CQL files.
 (On an 8-core machine, we typically see speedups of a factor of between 10 and 80 compared to CQL 5.2, depending on the exactly CQL file and PGN database).
 CQL 6 is also substantially more expressive and compact than previous versions of CQL.

 |Variable names need not start with a dollar sign||